 12 Questions to Ask Your Prospective Lender

-4. How long does it take to get a term sheet?
+11. How long does it take to receive funds from a draw?

 With some lenders, a draw request might take days to be funded, during which time interest is being charged.
 In addition, without a quick draw process, a borrower will not have access to immediate funds in the event of any emergency with the property.